 - 1 teaspoon Worcestershire sauce

-- 1/4 cup red wine
+- ¼ cup red wine

-- 2 cloves garlic, crushed
+- 2 cloves garlic crushed

 - 1 Tablespoon peeled and finely chopped fresh ginger

-- 1/2 teaspoon freshly ground black pepper
+- ½ teaspoon freshly ground black pepper

-- In a small bowl combine mustard, oil, lemon or lime juice, soy sauce.
-Worcestershire sauce, garlic, ginger, and pepper; using wire whisk beat well to blend.
-Pour mixture over steak; turn meat several times to coat well with marinade.
+- In a small bowl combine oil, mustard, lemon or lime juice, soy sauce, red wine, Worcestershire sauce, garlic, ginger, and pepper.
+Using a wire whisk beat well to blend.
+Pour marinade over the steak; turn meat several times to coat well with marinade.
 Cover with plastic wrap and marinate for 2 to 3 hours per inch turning the steak occasionally.
 Place the covered dish in the fridge for the first hour, then let it stay at room temperature the remainder of the time.If you use a plastic bag, seal bag and then turn several times to coat the meat.

 - Carve the London Broil cross grain (diagonally) and serve.